Ventengo1/Seahorse/README.md

 # Seahorse

-Creating drawing of seahorse with dofferent drawings aroudn and inside of it.
+Creating drawing of seahorse with different drawings around and inside of it.